-There is a large lounge area, a dining room on the ground floor together with a conservatory.
+There is a large lounge area on the ground floor together with a very large conservatory.
 Meals can be taken in the resident's own room if preferred.
 However, we do encourage the residents to interact as much as possible with their fellow residents.
 There are plenty of toilets and bathrooms throughout the home together with assisted bathing facilities.

-The vast majority of rooms overlook either the gardens to the rear or the large frontage.
-Willow Lodge Nursing Home is easily accessible by rail, or road from Cheam, London or Sutton.
+The vast majority of rooms overlook either the gardens to the front and side rear or the large frontage.
+Lloyd Park Nursing Home is easily accessible by tram (opposite the Nursing Home) rail, or road from Croydon, London or Brighton.